mlcheng/js-snackbar/README.md

 A demo is available on my [playground](http://www.michaelcheng.us/playground/lib-js/snackbar/).

 ## Usage
-A simple Snackbar can be shown in one line
+A simple Snackbar can be shown in a few lines

 ```javascript
 iqwerty.snackbar.Snackbar("Please check your Internet connection", "Reload", function() {